×

 -

-Provide an examination of the employee's vision by a specialist in occupational medicine/occupational and sports medicine:
+Vision examination - The employer shall be obliged to provide an examination of the employee's vision by a specialist in occupational medicine/occupational and sports medicine:

 – before the start of employment in jobs performed with a computer;